 Apart from these, you document strategies for making sure that project deliverables are tested to satisfy requirements; put communication plans in place; document stakeholder management strategies.
-Identify and prioritize project risks, document their possible responses and assign appropriate people to manage those risks.
+Identify and prioritize project risks, document their possible responses, and assign appropriate people to manage those risks.

 Executing process group

-Communicate project information to the right stakeholders at the right time using the pre-defined communication methods/mechanism.
+Communicate project information to the right stakeholders at the right time using pre-defined communication methods/mechanism.
 If a seller is involved in the project, validate their output and make payments as per the plan.

-Primary outputs from this process group are the project deliverables, performance assessments, change requests and updates to project management plan.
+Primary outputs from this process group are the project deliverables, performance assessments, change requests and updates to the project management plan.

 Monitoring & Controlling process group

-This is an oversight area where you monitor project work, verify against baselines and project management plan and put controlling measures when things go wrong.
+This is an oversight area where you monitor project work, verify against baselines and project management plans, and put controlling measures when things go wrong.
 Raise change requests because of necessary corrective or preventive actions.
-Take them through change control process and upon approval implement them, if necessary update baselines.
+Take them through the change control process and upon approval implement them, if necessary update baselines.

 Monitoring project work helps identify areas of concern that can be immediately addressed.

-In this process group you prepare schedule forecasts; manage change requests and update project management plan, get completed project deliverables validated and accepted by customer.
+In this process group you prepare schedule forecasts; manage change requests and update project management plan, get completed project deliverables validated and accepted by the customer.

 Closing process group